Volkswagen Golf Mk7

 The Volkswagen Golf (Mk7) is a C-segment car manufactured by German automobile manufacturer Volkswagen.
-It is the seventh generation in the Golf series and the successor to the Golf Mk6, and was introduced in Berlin on 4 September 2012, before a public launch at the 2012 Paris Motor Show.
-Sales in Europe began with the model in November 2012.
+It is the seventh generation in the Golf series and the successor to the Golf Mk6, and was introduced in Berlin on 4 September 2012, before a public launch at the 2012 Paris Motor Show, with European sales beginning in November 2012 for the 2013 model year.

 Marketed in three-door and five-door hatchback, van, and estate forms, the Golf Mk7 shares the MQB platform with the third generation Audi A3, SEAT León and Škoda Octavia.

 In November 2016, Volkswagen presented a facelift of the Golf Mk7.
 It was replaced in December 2019 by the Golf Mk8, which is built on the MQB Evo platform.
 Production of the e-Golf and the Golf Variant ended in mid-2020.